NVIDIA/cloud-native-docs/container-toolkit/nvidia-docker.rst

 .. warning::

-    If you are migrating fron ``nvidia-docker`` 1.0, then follow the instructions in the :ref:`migration-1.0` guide.
+    If you are migrating from ``nvidia-docker`` 1.0, then follow the instructions in the :ref:`migration-1.0` guide.

 ..
 Ubuntu instructions